 Why learn Maori?

 Te Reo Maori is the language of the tangata whenua (People of the Land) and an official language of New Zealand.
 It is the distinctive vehicle of communication of a distinctive culture.
 At more than one eighth of the population, Maori people make up the country's largest ethnic minority.

 Learning Maori as a second language contributes to cross-cultural understanding and social harmony.
 By learning Maori, students have access to the indigenous culture, to its customs, to its oral traditions and growing literature.
 Most importantly, they are able to speak with and listen to Maori people in Maori - the language in which the essence of Maoritanga is expressed.

 Where can Maori lead?

 Maori is taught at a wide range of levels in many types of institutions therefore, students will be able to find a suitable course to continue their studies at higher levels if they wish.

-Persons with an ability to communicate in te reo Maori and to understand the Maori perspective are increasingly finding that they have an advantage in career areas as diverse as: broadcasting and the media, tourism, hospitality, the Public Service, nursing and medicine, law and justice and teaching.
+People with an ability to communicate in te reo Maori and an understanding of the Maori perspective are increasingly finding that they have an advantage in career areas as diverse as: broadcasting and the media, tourism, hospitality, the Public Service, nursing and medicine, law and justice and teaching.

 Why learn French?

 French is an important language of the world.
 It is spoken by around 300 million native and second language speakers across five continents.
 It is the second most widely studied language in the world after English and is the sixth most widely spoken language in the world.
 French is spoken in over 50 countries and it is the official language in over 20 of these including Switzerland, Haiti, Togo, Vanuatu.

 French is also an official working language of numerous international and non-governmental organisations such as the Red Cross and the United Nations.
 Learning French can also be a door into the world of fashion, the wine-making industry or simply being able to communicate with French speakers and appreciate their culture.

 Where can French lead?